SAP-samples/cap-local-development-workshop/exercises/06/README.md

 The benefit of using the same procedure and in fact the same debugging tools regardless of whether the CAP server is local or remote is enormous.
 We can use our local development tools and the same techniques, and while connected to a remote server we can still remain "local" in our minds.

-In this exercise we'll create a simple CAP project, run and debug it locally, then deploy it to Cloud Foundry, connect to it and debug it remotely.
+In this exercise we'll create a simple CAP project, run and debug it locally, then deploy it to Cloud Foundry (CF), connect to it and debug it remotely.

 ## Initialize a new CAP Node.js project